 - When suctioning the oropharynx, do not insert the catheter too deeply.
 Extend the catheter to the maximum safe depth and suction as you withdraw. - When suctioning an endotracheal (ET) tube, keep in mind the tube is within the trachea and that you may be suctioning near the bronchi or lung.
 Therefore, sterile technique should be used. - Each suction attempt should be for no longer than 10 seconds.
-Remember the person will not get oxygen during suctioning. - Monitor vital signs during suctioning and stop suctioning immediately if the person experiences hypoxemia (oxygen sats less than 94%), has a new arrhythmia or becomes cyanotic.
+Remember the person will not get oxygen during suctioning. - Ideally, hyper oxygenate before any suction attempts to eliminate that oxygen loss. - Monitor vital signs during suctioning and stop suctioning immediately if the person experiences hypoxemia (oxygen sats less than 94%), has a new arrhythmia or becomes cyanotic.

-ADVANCED AIRWAY ADJUNCTS
+ADVANCED AIRWAY ADJUNCTS ENDOTRACHEAL TUBE

-ENDOTRACHEAL TUBE